RayBlast Games

 boardPassiveRules

-Array of rules that are ran every frame for each board (delta time varies, do not assume 60 fps).
+Ran every frame for each board (delta time varies, do not assume 60 fps).

 Context: